dejakob/jakez-story/chapters/a-technical-school.md

+# A technical school

-Moving to a technical school could mean a lot of things, one of those could easily be a fresh start.
-Most people didn't know me there, they couldn't possibly have any judgement about me, and that made me feel more conformable.
+Moving to a technical school could mean a lot of things, one of those could mean a fresh start.
+Most people didn't know me there, they couldn't possibly have any judgement about me and that made me feel more conformable.
 I started to like school again, it gave me a break from whatever was going on at home and some people were really nice to me.

 Everything seemed to be great and my grades went up again.
 I learned things pretty well, wasn't bullied at all and felt like I was just like anyone else in the school.
 The teachers seemed to be happy to have me there and I no longer was 'the child of the history teacher'.